Examples of Employee Benefits:

 Another great perk to offer is a life insurance plan, which may give employees peace of mind knowing that if they were to pass away unexpectedly, their dependents would be provided for financially.
 As with disability insurance, there are different types of plans, with the two basic options being term and permanent life insurance.

 4. Retirement plans.

-There is a range of retirement plans available.
-It is a good idea to obtain professional assistance when selecting a program as setting it up can be complicated.
+There is a range of retirement plans.
+Consider obtaining professional assistance when selecting a program, as setting it up can be complicated.
 Among the most common plans offered by employers are 401(k) plans.

 5. Paid time off.